World’s smartest birds

 American Crow, Corvus brachyrhynchos (Rich Miller / Flickr; CC BY-NC-SA 2.0)

 Crows are second only to humans in intelligence.
 Their brain-to-body weight ratio equals that of the great apes and cetaceans (whales, dolphins, porpoises).
-Crows can reason, understand causality, count up to five, remember human faces, and make customize tools.
+Crows can reason, understand causality and the concept of zero, vocally count up to four, remember human faces, and make customized tools.
 Here’s one solving a puzzle that required eight steps:

 Hooded Crows, Corvus cornix, in Israel, use bread crumbs to bait fish, and in Norway and Sweden, they drag fishing lines out of the water to get at the hooked fish.
 New Caledonian Crows, Corvus moneduloides, are famous for their innovations and tool-making, including “knives” made of stiff leaves.